 Top Attractions in Rome, Italy

-Also called Circo Agonale, where ancient Romans went to watch the games, it is one of the largest and more beautiful squares in Rome.
-It is located in the area of the ancient Domitian Stadium with three fountains adorning the square.
-The most remarkable is the one in the centre, which is also designed by Bernini and decorated with four statues, representing the most important rivers of the continents where Christianity had spread; the Nile, Danube, the Ganges, and Rio de la Plata.
+Also called Circo Agonale, where ancient Romans went to watch the games, it is one of Rome’s largest and most beautiful squares.
+It is located in the area of the ancient Domitian Stadium, with three fountains adorning the square.
+The most remarkable is the one in the centre, also designed by Bernini and decorated with four statues representing the most important rivers of the continents where Christianity had spread: the Nile, Danube, the Ganges, and Rio de la Plata.

-The square is surrounded by restaurants and terraces and visitors can enjoy performances by street artists like magicians and dancers, making it a lively location for locals and tourists alike.
+The square is surrounded by restaurants and terraces, and visitors can enjoy performances by street artists, such as magicians and dancers, making it a lively location for locals and tourists alike.

-Campo de’ Fiori is a square south of Piazza Navona.
-Its name means “field of flowers”, which dates to the Middle Ages when the area was a meadow.
+Campo de Fiori is a square south of Piazza Navona.
+Its name means “field of flowers,” which dates back to the Middle Ages, when the area was a meadow.

-Thanks to the prominent buildings surrounding the piazza, such as Palazzo Orsini, the Campo de’ Fiori became a very popular part of Rome frequented by the most influential historical figures.
+Thanks to the prominent buildings surrounding the piazza, such as Palazzo Orsini, the Campo de’ Fiori became a trendy part of Rome frequented by the most influential historical figures.

-At night, the piazza becomes alive with its variety of restaurants, cocktail bars, and terraces.
+At night, the piazza becomes alive with its various restaurants, cocktail bars, and terraces.

 Visit Basilica Santa Maria Maggiore